Mixtera: A Data Plane for Foundation Model Training: Evaluation

 \textbf{Scaling out.} We investigate how the data loaders scale for larger training jobs with higher data parallelism.
 We scale up to 64 GH200 nodes with a total of 256 data parallel GPUs.
 We find that using a maximum number of 16 replication GPUs works best.
-For 4, 8, and 16 GPUs, we use half the GPUs as replication, and shard across the rest.
-The results with 8 data workers can be found in~\Cref{fig:eval-scaling}.
-All data loaders scale perfectly linear.
-For larger number of GPUs, the throughput variance increases a bit for all systems.
-We attribute this to the random assignment of nodes in the cluster by the slurm scheduler across the 3 repetitions.
+For 4, 8, and 16 GPUs, we use half the GPUs as replication, and shard across the rest. ~\Cref{fig:eval-scaling} shows the results with 8 data workers.
+All data loaders scale linearly.
+With more GPUs, the throughput variance increases a bit for all systems.
+We attribute this to the random assignment of nodes in the cluster by the Slurm scheduler across the 3 repetitions.
 We do not test pipeline or tensor parallelism as (i) this is not necessary for the 162M model (and a larger model would only stress the data loaders less), (ii) the data loaders besides \mixtera{} do not easily support 3D parallelism, (iii) increasing data parallelism increases the load on the system more.
+This demonstrates the scalability of \mixtera's single-controller design and implementation, as well as the efficiency of its chunk generation, enabling it to effectively supply chunks to all clients even at scale.

 \textbf{File formats.} All previous benchmarks use uncompressed \texttt{jsonl} data.
 We test compressed \texttt{jsonl} (\texttt{jsonl.zst}), \texttt{parquet}, and the \texttt{webdatasets} format in the data loaders that support them.
 Notably, only \mixtera{} supports all of these formats.
 We find that the underlying file format does not impact the training throughput and therefore omit a plot.
 This observation holds across different numbers of data workers, where we also observe minimal performance variation among the data loaders.